autoplot/autoplot/README.txt

 = Building Autoplot =

-The svn for Autoplot is https://vxoware.svn.sourceforge.net/svnroot/vxoware/autoplot/trunk.
-(Tagged versions are in https://vxoware.svn.sourceforge.net/svnroot/vxoware/autoplot/tags.)
+The svn for Autoplot is https://svn.code.sf.net/p/autoplot/code/autoplot/trunk.
+(Tagged versions are in https://svn.code.sf.net/p/autoplot/code/autoplot/trunk, but these are not done often and the head is typically what people are using, see http://autoplot.org/jnlp/ for release dates and perform checkouts based on these times.)

 Check out the sources with Netbeans or some other svn client.